A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

+In the literature on multi-echelon inventory problems, there are only a few papers that use RL.
+Among them, \cite{jiang2009case} propose an RL for a two-echelon serial system, in which the retailer has to optimize $(r,Q)$ or $(T,S)$ policy parameters.
+The only decision in the model is for the retailers, so it is not truly a multi-echelon problem.
+Their state consists of the IL and the demand, and they discretize and truncate the state and action values to avoid the curse of dimensionality. \cite{gijsbrechts2019can} solve a one-warehouse, multi-retailer (OWMR) problem (in addition to two difficult single-echelon problems) using RL.
+They use the asynchronous advantage actor-critic (A3C) algorithm \citep{mnih2016asynchronous} to solve the problem, with promising results compared to classical methods.
+Their model considers a different supply chain structure from ours (OWMR vs.\ serial) and uses a different RL methodology.

-Some of the beer game literature assumes the agents are JALs, i.e., information about inventory positions is shared among all agents, a significant difference compared to classical IL models.
-For example, \cite{kimbrough2002computers} propose a GA that receives a current snapshot of each agent and decides how much to order according to the {\em $d+x$ rule}.
-In the $d+x$ rule, agent $i$ observes $d_t^i$, the received demand/order in period $t$, chooses $x_t^i$, and then places an order of size $a_t^i = d_t^i + x_t^i$.
-In other words, $x_t^i$ is the (positive or negative) amount by which the agent's order quantity differs from his observed demand. \cite{giannoccaro2002inventory} consider a beer game with three agents with stochastic shipment lead times and stochastic demand.
-They propose a RL algorithm to make decisions, in which the state variable is defined as the three inventory positions, which each are discretized into 10 intervals.
+We are aware of two papers that propose RL algorithms to play versions of the beer game. \cite{giannoccaro2002inventory} consider a beer game with three agents with stochastic shipment lead times and stochastic demand.
+They propose a classical tabular RL algorithm to make decisions, in which the state variable is defined as the three inventory positions, each of which are discretized into 10 intervals.
 The agents may use any actions in the integers on $[0,30]$. \cite{chaharsooghi2008reinforcement} consider the same game and solution approach except with four agents and a fixed length of 35 periods for each game.
 In their proposed RL, the state variable is the four inventory positions, which are each discretized into nine intervals.
 Moreover, their RL algorithm uses the $d+x$ rule to determine the order quantity, with $x$ restricted to be in $\{0,1,2,3\}$.
-Note that these RL algorithms assume that real-time information is shared among agents, whereas ours adheres to the typical beer-game assumption that each agent only has local information.